aberinnj/database/db-operator-with-cicd/1-setup/setup.md

   ![Locate GitHub Username](./images/github-un-where.png)

-## Task 3: Prepare for Terraform Provisioning
+## Task 4: Prepare for Terraform Provisioning
-This part of the setup process will require the following information below to provision resources.
-Retrieve these information and keep these in your notes (with _exception_ to the Jenkins Password  which does not have to retrieved) for Task 4, which will prompt you for these values.
+This part of the setup process will require the following information to provision resources.
+Retrieve the information and keep these in your notes (with exception of the Jenkins Password) for Task 4, which will prompt you for these values.
 Click on the drop downs below for more information on how to retrieve these from the OCI Console:

 > **Note:** Keep the following information and credentials in your notes.